rcvink/feedback/README.md

   - for its popularity, as it is easier to find assistance online when I encountered a problem.
 - Mocha/Zombie and ESLint:
   - for testing and linting automation (respectively);
-  - popularity in the wider community.
+  - popularity in the wider community;
+  - ease of setting up.
 - Mongoose:
   - as a learning exercise;
-  - straightforward setup;
+  - ease of setting up;
   - compatibility with Express.
 - MongoDB:
   - unified usage of JSON across the board to ease the CRUD process.